+Flang Individual Contributor License Agreement, Version 1.0

-Thank you for your interest in The Apache Software Foundation (the "Founda)tion".
-In order to clarify the intellectual property license granted with Contributions from any person or entity, the Foundation must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the license terms below.
-This license is for your protection as a Contributor as well as the protection of the Foundation and its users; it does not change your rights to use your own Contributions for any other purpose.
-If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to secretary@apache.org.
+Thank you for your interest in Flang.
+In order to clarify the intellectual property license granted with Contributions from any person or entity, NVIDIA Corporation must have a Contributor License Agreement ("CLA") on file that has been signed by each Contributor, indicating agreement to the license terms below.
+This license is for your protection as a Contributor as well as the protection of NVIDIA and its users; it does not change your rights to use your own Contributions for any other purpose.
+If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to flang-cla@nvidia.com.
 Please read this document carefully before signing and keep a copy for your records.

 Full name: